 Decrease exposure to mold

 For those sensitive to mold, they are advised to avoid areas where mold is likely to be found, like compost piles, cut grass and wooded areas.
 Mold growth can be slowed indoors through controlling humidity.
 Shower areas and cooking areas need to be well-ventilated as well.

 Mold can be removed with soap and water or with a bleach solution of no more than 1 cup of laundry bleach in 1 gallon of water.
-Soap and water is the better of the two options because it has surfactants, which help to remove mold.
-Bleach doesn’t have that property.
+Soap and water is the better of the two options because the mixture contains surfactants, which will help to actively remove mold.
+Bleach doesn't have that property.